adamstrickland/daemonic/WARP.md

 ## Project Overview

-`daemoninc` is a Go template/foundation for building robust daemon services.
+`daemonic` is a Go template/foundation for building robust daemon services.
 It implements a clean shutdown pattern with signal handling, structured logging, and graceful service lifecycle management.

 ## Key Architecture